phenome/preview-proxy/README.md

     *   Start a new container from that image.
     *   Wait for the service inside the container to become healthy.
 3.  **Request Proxying**: Once the target container is running and healthy, the proxy forwards the request to it.
 4.  **Idle Cleanup**: The proxy monitors running containers and idle images.
-If a container or image is unused for a configurable period, it will be stopped and/or removed to save resources.
+If a container is unused for a configurable period, it will be stopped.
+Remote images (from registries) that are unused will be removed to save resources, but local images are preserved since they cannot be pulled again.

 This allows you to have a single entry point that can serve multiple, independent applications, which are only started when they are actually needed.